From the Desk of Gus Mueller

 Moodie, S. T., The Network of Pediatric Audiologists of Canada, Scollie, S., Bagatto, M., and Keene, K. (2017).
 Fit to targets for the DSL v5.0 hearing aid prescription method for children.
 American Journal of Audiology, 26(3): 251-258

 Scollie, S.D.
 (2018).
-20Q: The Speech Inteligibility Index - Integrating it into your hearing aid fittings.
+20Q: Using the aided speech intelligibility index in hearing aid fittings.
 AudiologyOnline, Article 23707.
 Retrieved from www.audiologyonline.com